eyas-ranjous/timer-node/README.md

 ```

 ### .isStarted()
 returns true if the timer is started.
-False if timer is not started or stopped.
+False if timer is not started or it's been stopped.

 ```js
 console.log(timer.isStarted()); // true